PeteJobi/MediaTrackMixer_Deprecated/README.md

 If you wish to run the software without installing the required .NET runtime, download the self-contained release.

 ## How to use
 When you open the program, you will be prompted to enter the full paths of input media files from which you wish to extract/combine tracks.
 Each path should be contained in quotes, and anything outside quotes is discarded.
-Using the menu, you can add, remove and rechoose inputs.
-Enter the corresponding number to use a menu.
+You can drag and drop the files instead of typing them out.
+Enter the corresponding menu number to use a menu.

+1. **Add inputs**: Add more inputs to the ones you've already added.
+2. **Replace inputs**: Clear out what you've inputed by replacing them with new ones.
+3. **Remove single input**: Remove a single input by specifying the input's zero-based index.
+Zero-based means the first input has an index of 0, second has an index of 1 e.t.c.
+4. **Remove all inputs**: Clear out all the inputs you've added to start afresh.

-The last menu, "Mix tracks", does what you're here for.
+The last menu, "**5.
+Mix tracks**", does what you're here for.
 You'll need to enter the tracks you want to mix, using one or more of the formats below:
 - **[InputIndex]:[TrackIndex]**..... **InputIndex** represents the zero-based index of the input media file, and **TrackIndex** represents the zero-based index of the track contained in that input.
 Zero-based means the first input has an index of 0, second has an index of 1 e.t.c.
 To select the first track of the second input, you would use **1:0**.
 - **[InputIndex]:C**.... **C** means that you're selecting the chapters of this input.
 You can't select individual chapters - it has to be all or none.
 Use 0:C to select the chapters of the first input.
 - **[InputIndex]:[TrackLetter(s)]**..... **TrackLetter** represents the letter of the track type, which can be **v** (video), **a** (audio), **s** (subtitles) or **c** (chapters).
 Use **TrackLetter** to select all tracks of that type.
 For example, if the first input has video track 0:0 and two audio tracks 0:1 and 0:2, you can use **0:a** to select both audio tracks.
 You can also use two or more letters.
 In the previous example, you can use **0:va** instead of typing out "0:0 0:1 0:2".
 The order of the letters do not matter. **0:avs** will select all audio, video and subtitle tracks of the first input.